Tomato Kurma (South Indian style Tomato Curry)

 • add tomatoes, increase the heat slightly and cook until tomatoes start to soften.

-• Close the kadai with a lid and simmer for 5-8 minutes or until kurma reaches your desired consistency.
+• Add water and close the kadai with a lid and simmer for 5-8 minutes or until kurma reaches your desired consistency.

 • Take the lid off the kadai, mix in coriander.